The Dutch may seem civilized now, but anyone with some knowledge of European history knows that was not the case in the past.

 Europe, including the Netherlands, was not an easy place to live in back in the day, as it was filled with wars, conflicts, and assassinations and was, in general, a complete geopolitical mess.
 One story from the past that best exemplifies this is the tragic story of Johan de Witt.

 Back in 1672, the Netherlands, which was at the time known as the Dutch Republic, was engaged in war with England and France.
 Johan de Witt was the prime minister of the country during this period.
-Many of the Dutch Republic inhabitants were disappointed with his leadership and wanted the famous William of the House of Orange-Nassau to take control.
+Many of the Dutch Republic inhabitants were disappointed with his leadership and wanted the famous William III of the House of Orange-Nassau to take control.
 The year is also known as the disaster year in Dutch history or Rampjaar.

 The House of Orange was at the time the closest thing the Republic had to a royal family.
 On the other hand, Johan de Witt, alongside a strong and wealthy merchant class, represented republican interests.
 With the pressures of the attacks from the French and English forces, the Dutch were undeniably in a stressful position.